 The average adult human blood supply clocks in at around eight to 10 pints or roughly five liters.
-As such, your body has enough iron in it to make a three-inch-long nail.
+As such, your body has enough iron to make a three-inch-long nail.

 8. The average adult human has 206 bones.

-Over half of human bones can be found in the upper and lower extremities.
+Over half of the human bones can be found in the upper and lower extremities.

 9. Veins, which carry blood to the heart, have one-way valves that ensure blood flows in only one direction.